jmike/naomi/API-Table.md

 ### <a name="getUniqueKeys" href="getUniqueKeys">#</a>getUniqueKeys([callback]) -> promise

-Retrieves unique key metadata from database.
-Please note: a table may have multiple, as well as composite, unique keys.
+Retrieves unique-key metadata from database.
+Please note: a table may have multiple, as well as composite, unique-keys.

 ##### Parameters